centreborelli/s2p/README.md

 ## Needed binaries

-The following binaries should be in your PATH:
+The following binaries are used by the python routines and should be in your
+PATH:
     srtm4
     rectify_mindistortion
     gdal_translate